Wayfiding/Python/Flask_RESTFul_API_JSON/README.md

 ## How to Run

  - For Windows User will be flagged what to do in each steps.
- - Windows use need to install at least the Python 3.8 Version, this can be done accesing the [Python](https://www.python.org/) website.
+ - Windows User need to install at least the Python 3.8 Version, this can be done accesing the [Python](https://www.python.org/) website.
 1. Install > virtualenv : (Linux)